dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 In this example, the class is decorated with a <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> for each query parameter.
 The first <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> specifies that the `Name` property will receive the data passed in the `name` query parameter, while the second <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> specifies that the `Location` property will receive the data passed in the `location` query parameter.
 In both cases, the query parameter values are specified in the URI in the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method call.

+::: moniker range=">=net-maui-9.0"

+> [!WARNING]
+> Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.

+::: moniker-end

-Alternatively, navigation data can be processed by a single method by implementing the `IQueryAttributable` interface on the class that represents the page being navigated to, or the class for the page's `BindingContext`:
+Alternatively, navigation data can be processed by a single method by implementing the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on the class that represents the page being navigated to, or the class for the page's `BindingContext`:

 ```csharp
 public class ElephantDetailViewModel : IQueryAttributable, INotifyPropertyChanged